MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/impersonate-another-user-web-api.md

 [!INCLUDE[cc-terminology](../includes/cc-terminology.md)]

-There are times when your code will need to perform operations on behalf of another user.
+There are times when your code needs to perform operations on behalf of another user.
 If the system account running your code has the necessary privileges, you can perform operations on behalf of other users.

 <a name="bkmk_Requirementsforimpersonation"></a>

 ## Requirements for impersonation

 Impersonation is used to execute business logic (code) on behalf of another Microsoft Dataverse user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
-This is necessary because the Dataverse Web services can be called by various clients and services on behalf of a Dataverse user, for example, in a workflow or custom ISV solution.
+Impersonation is necessary because the Dataverse Web services can be called by various clients and services on behalf of a Dataverse user, for example, in a workflow or custom ISV (Independent Software Vendor) solution.
 Impersonation involves two different user accounts: one user account (A) is used when executing code to perform some task on behalf of another user (B).

 User account (A) needs the `prvActOnBehalfOfAnotherUser` privilege, which is included in the Delegate security role.
 The actual set of privileges that is used to modify data is the intersection of the privileges that the Delegate role user possesses with that of the user who is being impersonated.
 In other words, user (A) is allowed to do something if and only if user (A) and the impersonated user (B) have the privilege necessary for the action.